ChristinaBill/Babble/README.md

 # ChristinaBillFinalProjectPart3
 Babble Game

-This is the final project for Software Development II.
+This is the Java final project for Software Development II.

 A single-player ("solitaire") take on the game of Scrabble.
 Conceptually, the player tries to make words from a random set of seven letters (called "Tiles").